DiamondRoPlayz/Discord-Quester/README.md

 # Discord-Quester

-Activates the quest and completes it within the required minutes Some quests may require you to screen share with a friend/
+Activates the quest and completes it within the required minutes, normally 15<br>
+⚠️ Some quests may require you to screen share with a friend ⚠️
 #
 ```js
 const authorization=""; // Your Discord Token